sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>subversion</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A Modern Concurrent Version Control System
+Short desc    : A Modern Concurrent Version Control System
 URL          : https://subversion.apache.org/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Subversion is a concurrent version control system which enables one
+Descript     : Subversion is a concurrent version control system which enables one
              : or more users to collaborate in developing and maintaining a
              : hierarchy of files and directories while keeping a history of all
              : changes.
 Subversion only stores the differences between versions,